nick1989Gr/crossfit-frontend/README.md

 This is the URL that will get called once authentication is finsihed.
 For more information on how to setup your account follow the instructions in auth0 [quick start guide](https://auth0.com/docs/quickstart/spa/react).

+Once you have created your application is time to create your API:

+- On the Auth0 dashboard select APIs from the left menu
+- Click on the create api button
+- Give a name for your API (meaning backend) and the API identifier.
+If you are running on localhost then you should use http:localhost:port
+- Once the API is created click on it and go to settings.
+Under RBAC Settings enable RBAC and Add permissions in the access token options.
+Both of them are needed in order to have specific permissions for certain resources.
+- Next step is to add a permission.
+Go on the permissions tab of your API and add read:athletes as a scope.
+This scope is used in order to limit the amount of users that can read the athletes that are registered.

+After the first time you login in the application you, can add permissions to your user account:

+- Go to users & roles in the Auth0 dashboard
+- Click on your user and then click on permissions
+- There you can add the read:athletes scope

 ## Creating an .env file

 To run this frontend you need to create a .env file in the root directory.
 Then you